 Name it correctly

-The name is super important in this case since we’re doing something drastic (deleting an email), so it should be clear why we’re doing it.
-Always build the name so that other people can understand what you are using without the need to open the action and check the details.
+The name is super important since we’re doing something drastic (deleting an email), so it should be clear why we’re doing it.
+Always build the name so that other people can understand what you are using without opening the action and checking the details.

 Always add a comment.

 Adding a comment will also help avoid mistakes.
-Indicate the reasoning for deleting the email and what the rules are to do so.
+Indicate the reason for deleting the email and the rules for doing so.
 It’s essential to enable faster debugging when something goes wrong.

 Always deal with errors.